rwxrob/zet/20211117204626/README.md

 get either, or.
 And if you choose anything else besides workspaces for Super you can never reveal your toolbar if you have any applications in full screen mode (and I usually have terminal full screened).
-In short, the people making this idiotic design changes clearly don't use the thing that they are changing.
+In short, the people making these idiotic design changes clearly don't use the thing that they are changing.
 They are breaking what made PopOS great.

 So I've decided after I have my lab/studio reset I will be booting PopOS